OpenDataDSL/website/docs/data/finance/_SARB_FX.md

 ### Schedule

-Process is scheduled to collect data at 14:00 hours UTC
+Process is scheduled to collect data at 14:00 GMT on business days.

 ### Sample File